 - Light: Bright indirect sunlight

 02 of 08

-You may be used to growing begonias outdoors, but many varieties make excellent houseplants, blooming almost continuously in good conditions.
-Some of the fancier leaved varieties don't even need to be in bloom to be color.
-Look for the fibrous rooted types like wax-leafed, angel-wing and hairy-leafed varieties.
+If you are used to growing begonias outdoors, then you know that many varieties make excellent houseplants, blooming almost continuously in good conditions.
+To bloom well it will need a bright location, but do not place it too close to a window or it could be harmed by the draft.
+Some of the fancier-leaved Rex begonia varieties do not even need to be in bloom to be colorful.
+Besides Rex begonias, look for the fibrous-rooted types like wax-leafed, angel-wing, and hairy-leafed varieties.

 03 of 08

 These quirky-looking plants are members of the pineapple family.
 Luckily, most do not get quite as large as pineapple trees.
 Bromeliads are distinguished by their colorful basal rosettes and showy flowers.
 The plants are tropical and many varieties are epiphytes or air plants absorbing moisture through the atmosphere rather than the plants on which they host.
 Bromeliads do well in bright light situations.
 They do not require a lot of water, but when they are watered well, let the water catch between the leaves, where it will be absorbed slowly.